mcmah309/dioxus-use-js/dioxus-use-js/README.md

 Special types are types not included in the regular Typescript type system, but are understood by the `use_js!` macro and may augment the generated binding code.

-For integer semantics on the Rust side, you can annotate with pseudo-types backed by TypeScript aliases:
+### Integars

+When an integar is specifically needed, rather than a float, one can explictly declare so.

 ```ts
 type i64 = number;
 type u64 = number;
 ```

-This keeps TypeScript happy with `number`, while generating `i64`/`u64` in Rust.
-Non-integer values will fail Rust deserialization.
+`i64`/`u64` will be used on the Rust side rather than `f64`.
+Note, non-integer values will fail deserialization.

 ### `Json`